Manage associated files

 The default for searches is

-**/.*[bibtexkey].*\\.[extension].
-As you can see this will search in all subdirectories of the extension-based directory (for instance in the PDF directory) for any file that has the correct extension and contains the BibTeX-key somewhere.
+**/.*[citationkey].*\\.[extension].
+As you can see, this will search in all subdirectories of the extension-based directory (for instance in the PDF directory) for any file that has the correct extension and contains the citation key somewhere.

 There are several ways to open an external file or web page.
 In the entry table, you can click on the PDF icon to open the PDF.
 In case there are multiple PDFs linked, always the first one is opened.
 You can also right-click on the line of the entry in the entry table and select "Open file".
 There is also a keyboard shortcut for this: In the default setting, this is